 Adobe Photoshop is designed to use pixels to manipulate and enhance images.
 Since its creation in 1990, it has become the world’s most popular editing programme, making it a fundamental requirement for graphic designers.
 Graphic designers use Photoshop for editing and modifying raster/bitmap graphics (aka JPEGs, PNGS and GIFs) to improve the appearance of photos.

 Proficiency using Photoshop will be in every exceptional graphic designer’s repertoire.

 Adobe designed InDesign, Photoshop, and Illustrator to be used seamlessly together to create designs.
 Adobe ensured that the file types are compatible with each programme to allow graphic designers to switch from one piece of software to the next.
 Therefore, you will work closely with all three of these Adobe programmes.

 Typography within graphic design focuses on things like selecting the best font for a project, and ensuring the text aligns with the overall design of the piece.
 Typography-related skills are transferable between programmes, but they are commonly used within InDesign.

 Your choice of typeface and how well it works with your layout, colour scheme, and so on really influences the quality of your design.
 Effective typography creates meaning and can evoke feeling within customers, making them remember your company’s brand.
 Employers will value typography skills because their branding and marketing materials will encompass the typography you decide on.

-As well as the technical typography skills, it’s also important for designers to have an in-depth understanding of typography so that they are able to justify their typographic choices to their employers.
+As well as technical typography skills, it’s also important for designers to have an in-depth understanding of typography so that they can justify their typographic choices to their employers.
 It is also important that those choices are backed by theory, rather than just purely aesthetic qualities.